 “Star Wars 1: The Phantom Menace” was a movie I loved when I was a child, but it got worse with repeated viewings, and now I just plain don’t watch it.
 I had kind of the opposite effect with the 2005 movie “Star Wars 3: Revenge of the Sith”.
-When it first premiered, I was just getting out of middle school and didn’t think much of it, the whole film just came off as very “okay” to me.
-Over the years, I’ve found myself liking it more with repeated viewings.
-While I still can’t call this movie “great”, I certainly wouldn’t call it bad, at the very least, I’d put it in the category of “good”, but that’s “good” with a lowercase “g”.
+When it first premiered, I was just getting out of middle school, and didn’t think much of it.
+The whole film just came off as very “okay” to me, but nothing too special.
+Over the years, I’ve found myself liking it more with repeated viewings, to the point where I'd call it a small favorite in the series.
+While I still can’t call this movie “great”, I certainly wouldn’t call it bad.
+At the very least, I’d put "Revenge of the Sith" in the category of “good”, but that’s “good” with a lowercase “g”.
 I certainly admire this one for its overall tone, pace and honest ambition.
-It just felt like the creatures were more passionate about this project and the effort definitely shows, even if they didn’t hit a bull’s-eye every step of the way.
+It just felt like the creatures were more passionate about this project, and the effort definitely shows, even if they didn’t hit a bull’s-eye every step of the way.

 Here’s the set up, war is waging all across the galaxy, but thanks to several successful missions involving our two Jedi hero’s Obi-Wan Kenobi and Anakin Skywalker, victory seems to be on the horizon.
 However, when Anakin learns that his wife Padme is pregnant, he begins to fear for her life and the life of his unborn child, which leads him down a dark and twisted path.
 The evil Darth Sidious, under the guise of Emperor Palatine takes full advantage of Anakin’s situation and twists his mind, leading him to become the evil Darth Vader.
 Soon, our hero’s find themselves losing everything, all their closest allies betray them, the Jedi get wiped out in the massacre of Order 66, and the fate of the galaxy looks bleak, save for one last gimps of hope that comes in the form of two infant children.
 Not a bad set up, all things considered.
-It’s a much darker story, there’s lots of action, the pacing is great, and as a prequel, it segues into the original trilogy fairly well.
+It’s a much darker story, it feels like an epic even in the timeline, there’s lots of action, the pacing is great, and as a prequel, it segues into the original trilogy fairly well.

 One of my favorite things about this movie is how it makes up for its predecessors problem of explaining everything.
 This time things play out naturally, and there’s even a strong touch of atmosphere that brings the films universe to life.
 Take the Opera house scene as a prime example, it’s a pivotal moment in which Anakin learns of the Sith’s ability to keep people from dying.
-However, instead of having the villain give one big exposition dump, he talks to our hero about this through a legend, and nothing adds more substance to a films mystical universe then its own mythos.
-Another great scene is when Anakin makes his fatal diction to join the dark side, there’s no dialog in this moment at all, it’s just the raw expressions on his face while he stares out a window, and as we watch the gears turning in his head, there’s a haunting score adding to the atmosphere of the moment.
+However, instead of having the villain give one big exposition dump, he talks to our hero about this by means of reciting a legend from old, and nothing adds more substance to a films mystical universe then its own mythos.
+Another great scene is when Anakin makes his fatal diction to join the dark side, as there’s no dialog in this moment at all, it’s just the raw expressions on his face while he stares out a window, and as we watch the gears turning in his head, and there’s a haunting score adding to the atmosphere of the moment.
 While I could praise the overall presentation of this movie all day, the devil is unfortunately lurking in the details.

 First of all, while the conversations aren’t exactly boring in the film, the dialogue itself can get downright atrocious.
 The romantic banter between Anakin and Padme is complete garbage, and it didn’t need to be.
 There was actually a perfect opportunity here for them to bond over something, and that’s their unborn, still to be determined child.
-Take the balcony scene for example, it’s just a lot of forced romantic dialog with Anakin describing how attractive Padme is, but picture this ... they could have shared a really touching conversation about what their child’s name should be, that would have made the ending so much more effective, and it’s such a missed opportunity.
+Take the balcony scene for example, it’s just a lot of forced romantic dialog with Anakin describing how attractive Padme is, but picture this ... they could have shared a really touching conversation about what their child’s name should be.
+That would have made the ending so much more effective, and it’s such a missed opportunity.
 Some of the remaining conversations are completely out of context.
 For example, there’s a moment at the end when Anakin says to Padme that he’s done all of this to protect her, but then 5 seconds later he says he wants to take over the whole galaxy and make things the way he wants them to be, which has nothing to do with his motivations for turning evil in the first place.

-There’s a lot more fan service in this film, but it’s kept subtle and for the most part is kind of cool.
+There’s a lot more fan service in this film, but it’s kept subtle, and for the most part is kind of cool.
 Giving Chewbacca a little cameo was a nice touch.
 Padme is seen with the bread bun hair due that Princess Leia originally made popular.
 We get a quick glimpse of the Death Star under construction, and I really like that we briefly see a Peter Cushing lookalike as Governor Tarkin.
 There’s even a moment at a landing dock in which you can just barely see the Millennium Falcon.
 Of course the highlight comes at the end when we see Darth Vader all suited up.
-Sure it was stupid to hear him shout “NO”, but it was cool just to see him in another Star Wars movie and voiced again by James Earl Jones.
+Sure it was stupid to hear him shout “NO”, but it was cool just to see him in another Star Wars movie, and voiced again by James Earl Jones.
 Now there are some small continuity errors that don’t match with the original trilogy.
 Most notably is Padme dying after she gave birth, when in “Return of the Jedi” Princess Leia described seeing her real mother at a young age, but I really don’t care to nitpick at things like that.

+All my "Star Wars" movie grading's reflect how I personally feel when comparing this film to other installments in the franchise, and not movies in general, so with that said ...
 I give “Star Wars 3: Revenge of the Sith” 3 ½ stars out of 5, it earns that much.

-To Be Concluded...
+To Be Continued ...